sz3/libcimbar/README.md

 Behold: an experimental barcode format for air-gapped data transfer.

-It can sustain speeds of 770+ kilobits/s (~96 KB/s) using nothing but a smartphone camera!
+It can sustain speeds of 943+ kilobits/s (~118 KB/s) using just a computer monitor and a smartphone camera!

 ## Explain?